AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

-elevate him to a higher life; and that virtue would accelerate and sin retard his upward progress --- these different systems all had their votaries, but the noblest of all, the Platonic, was most influential with the Alexandrine fathers, though, like Clement, they exercised a wise and rational eclecticism, in adopting the best features of each system.
-This Clement claimed to do.
-He says: \"And by philosophy I mean not the Stoic, nor the Platonic, nor the Epicurean, nor that of Aristotle; but whatever any of these sects had said that was fit and just, that taught righteousness with a divine and religious knowledge, this I call eclectic philosophy.\"[^200]
+elevate him to a higher life; and that virtue would accelerate and sin retard his upward progress --- these different systems all had their votaries, but the noblest of all, the Platonic, was most influential with the Alexandrine fathers, though, like **Clement**, they exercised a wise and rational eclecticism, in adopting the best features of each system.
+This **Clement** claimed to do.
+He says: \"And by philosophy I mean not the Stoic, nor the Platonic, nor the Epicurean, nor that of Aristotle; but whatever any of these sects had said that was fit and just, that taught righteousness with a divine and religious knowledge, this I call eclectic philosophy.\"[^201]

 Matters of speculation he solved by philosophy, but his theology he derived from the Scriptures.
 He was not, therefore, a mere philosopher,